-Amounts owed to group undertakings are unsecured, have no fixed date of repayment, are repayable on demand and bear interest based on LIBOR plus a margin.
+Certain amounts owed to group undertakings are unsecured, have no fixed date of repayment, are interest free and are repayable on demand.
+Other amounts owed to group undertakings bear interest based on LIBOR plus a margin.

 Amounts owed to group undertakings above represent balances owed to fellow AECOM entities that are wholly owned subsidiaries of the ultimate parent undertaking.